Biden and Putin hold talks amid Russia-Ukraine tensions

 It wants guarantees Ukraine will not join Nato, but Western powers say Kyiv's sovereignty should be respected.

+They were held on a secure video link set up under previous administrations but never used before, Russian news agency Tass said.

 Video footage of the opening moments showed friendly greetings between the US and Russian leaders.
+The talks then continued behind closed doors, lasting about two hours.

+Mr Putin held the talks from his residence in the southern resort of Sochi, according to Tass.

+In a statement after the talks, the White House said: "President Biden voiced the deep concerns of the United States and our European allies about Russia's escalation of forces surrounding Ukraine and made clear that the US and our allies would respond with strong economic and other measures in the event of military escalation.

 Mr Biden and Mr Putin last met in person in Switzerland in June, but made little progress other than to agree to send their ambassadors back and begin a dialogue on nuclear arms control.